dshuffma-ibm/intern-training-2016/README.md

 ## 1.4 GoLang
 Chaincode is written in GoLang.
 You will be building Go code locally to make sure it compiles.
 Therefore setup GoLang on your laptop.
 - Download and install GoLang https://golang.org/
+- Next [check your install](https://golang.org/doc/install#testing) (only follow the "Test your installation" section)

 ## 1.5 IDE
 You are going to need an editor to develop in.
 It you do not have a favorite already then I'd recommend Visual Studio Code.
+For Node.js it is awesome, and for most other things its pretty decent.
 - Download and install [Visual Studio Code](https://code.visualstudio.com/)
 - Get the Go extension by:
 	- open VSCode, press and hold "ctrl" + "p"